 Prague is a central point of all highway routes.
 Highway D1, which has to connect Prague, Brno, Ostrava and Poland leads to Bohumín.
 The end of the construction is planned to year 2015.
 Construction of highway D 8 to lead from Prague via Dresden to Berlin is not finished between towns Lovosice and Řehlovice.
-Only small part of D3 highway, that is planned to lead from Prague to České Budějovice and to Austria, is finished.
+Only small part of D3 highway, that is planned to lead from Prague to České

+Budějovice and to Austria, is finished.
 More painful becomes absence of alternate routes around Prague and, most of all, around the inner city.
 So called Pražský okruh (Prague ring) has to lead the tranzit transport out of the city.
 Half of the inner city ring is finished.
-It is planned, that tunnel complex called Blanka, which is its part, will be finished in 2014.
+It is planned, that tunnel complex called Blanka, which is its part, will be finished in 2015.
 Prague is an important international railway node, too.
 The reconstruction of Prague Main Station was finished in 2011.
 Modern outfit of the station has improved the quality of travelling.
-The important change took place in the railway transport, when it was included into the Prague city transport system in 1992.
-This time, total 406 lines of public transport is integrated into so called Prague Integrated Transport, of which 33 train lines.
+The important change took place in the railway transport, when it was included into the Prague Integrated Transport System (PID) in 1992.
+This time, total 388 lines of public transport is integrated into Prague Integrated Transport, of which 34 train lines.
 Air transport of freight as well as passengers is provided particularly by the Prague-Ruzyně airport, which was renamed to Václav Havel Airport Prague during 2012.
 Here, the planned reconstruction of the main runway started.
-In 2012 there were 12 millions checked-in.
+In 2013 there were more than 11 millions checked-ins.
 Prague airport is one of the biggest in the Central and East Europe.
 More than 50 companies offers its services and connects Prague with more than 130 destinations in all over the world.
-The runway system exceeds the limits in the peak period, that is why it is planned to built new runway.
+The runway system exceeds the limits in the peak period, so the new one is planned to be built.
 What is important for the Prague airport is the development of long-distance flights outside Europe, thanks to which the number of passengers who use the Czech capital as a transfer point increases.
 Prague has relatively well functioning public transport with a backbone system of the metro (almost 60 km long) and networks of tram railways (142 km long).
 Annually, more than 1 billion passengers use public transport vehicles.
-In 2012, it was 1 383 millions of passengers (including persons from outer zones and transport that is served by contract carriers), which was by 11 % more than in 2011.
-Passengers using subway are the most common (43 % in 2012), followed by passengers in trams (23 %).
+In 2013, it was 1 233 millions of passengers (including persons from outer zones and transport that is served by contract carriers), which was by 0,3 % more than in 2012.
+Passengers using subway are the most common (47 % in 2013), followed by passengers in trams (27%).
 The similar share is represented by passengers in buses.
 The system of Prague Integrated Transport (PID) is important for Prague and its surroundings.
 Now, it is operated up to 35 km far from Prague and thus it includes also an important part of the Central Bohemia region (about 308 municipalities).

-In spite of marked improvement in the 90's, Prague belongs among the most affected regions from the quality of the air point of view.
+In spite of marked improvement in the 90's.
+Pracue belongs among the most affected regions from the quality of the air point of view.
 Air quality in Prague is mostly influenced by transportation and electricity and heat generation.
 The heating plant in Malešice and cement factory in Radotín are the biggest sources of emissions.
 Regarding the air quality measured by immission limit values, limit values are exceeded.
 Especially limit values concetrations of sulphur dioxide, suspended particulate matter of PM10 and benzo(a)pyren.